CodeGenixU/Enigma-Reloaded/README.md

 ## Module Contents

-- `check_type(file or dict)`: Load configuration from a dictionary or a JSON file path and returns a dictionary.
+### Functions
-- `plug_test(plugs)`: Checks for repeated characters in plugboard cycles.
+- `pretest(file)`: Comprehensive configuration validation including rotors, plugs, and characters
-- `rotor_test(n, rotor)`: Validates rotor wiring as a permutation of n indices.
+- `plug_test(plugs)`: Validate plugboard cycles for repeated characters and conflicts
-- `pretest(file)`: Validates configuration file for consistency and correctness.
+- `rotor_test(n, rotor)`: Validate rotor wiring as a proper permutation of n character indices

-- `Rotor`: Class representing a single rotor.
+### Classes
-- `plug`: Class representing a plugboard cycle.
+- `Enigma`: Main machine controller handling configuration, rotors, plugboard, and encoding
-- `Enigma`: Main class for encoding/decoding using the Enigma machine.
+- `Rotor`: Individual rotor with wiring, position tracking, and stepping logic

----
+- `plug`: Plugboard cycle implementation for character swapping/substitution

-## Error Handling
+### Exceptions

-- **ConfigurationError:** Raised for issues with the configuration file.
+- `EnigmaError`: Base exception for all Enigma-related errors
-- **InvalidCharacterError:** Raised if a character is not in the configured character set.
+- `ConfigurationError`: Raised for issues with configuration files or data
-- **ValidationError:** Raised if configuration validation fails.
+- `InvalidCharacterError`: Raised when a character is not in the configured character set
-- **EnigmaError:** Base class for all Enigma-related errors.
+- `ValidationError`: Raised when configuration validation fails

 ---